Freeze/photography_util/README.md

 - [ ] Package all scripts to make them more portable and manageable.
 - [ ] Not abandon this like everything else I put on GitHub!
+- [ ] Document any caveats with package versions - not everything always works perfect on every machine.